mollyjohnson/networksCS372Project2/README.txt

 use for testing with ftclient.
 In either the flip1.engr.oregonstate.edu window or the flip2.engr.oregonstate.edu window (either one, it doesn't matter), type "make" minus the quotes.
 This will compile ftserver.cpp into the ftserver executable, and give -x permissions (executable permissions) via chmod +x to the ftclient.py file.
+Now, go to your flip1.engr.oregonstate.edu window, and type "./ftserver <controlPortNum>" minus the quotes, where
+<controlPortNum> is some number between 1025 and 65535.
+This should start up ftserver so it's waiting for
+connections on the control port.
+Now, go back to your flip2.engr.oregonstate.edu window, and type